Frontend-Hire/frontend-hire-v1-legacy/README.md

 # Getting Started

+## Keeping the database structure in sync

+- Always take a `supabase db pull` before starting the development.
+- Apply any migrations if required using `supabase migrate up`.
+- If required, also reset the database using `supabase db reset`.

 ## Setting up Supabase locally

 We'll set up **supabase** for local development.
 Follow the steps below to set up supabase locally.